 - Whisk together the gluten free flour, cornmeal, baking powder, coconut sugar, and salt in a large mixing bowl.

-- To the dry ingredients at the egg, dairy free milk, honey, and oil and whisk together till combined.
+- Add the egg, dairy free milk, honey, and oil to the dry ingredients and whisk together just until combined.

 Notes